Information for HTCondor Week Speakers

 Please meet the moderator for your session (posted on the agenda) at the end of the previous session or shortly before your session begins.
 This is your opportunity to ensure the moderator will correctly pronounce your name during the introduction, and to sort out last-minute questions and issues.

-Please send your talk at least two hours in advance of your presentation to: Alan De Smet.
-Alan will see that slides are on the web site (unless you declined) and on the presentation computer.
+Please send your talk to us at least four hours in advance of your presentation to.
+We will see that slides are on the web site and on the presentation computer.

 A few minutes before you are scheduled to speak, please head to the front left side of the hall.
 Your moderator will meet you there and will help you get set up with the microphone and show you how to use the remote control.